mtkirby/anakrino/anakrino-linux/README.txt

     1) There will be false positives.
 Look for mystery executables.
 11) sysinfo.sh - Outputs to the anakrino index with the sourcetype sysinfo.
 This will output OS and hardware information
 12) patchinfo.sh - Outputs to the anakrino index with sourcetype patchinfo.
 This script will show a count of missing security patches.
+13) socketlist.sh - Outputs to the anakrino index with the sourcetype socketlist.
+This script will show what programs, and users, that have listening sockets.

 REPORT SCRIPTS: